mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 A few notes:

 - Raven system documents (any document having an id starting with `Raven/`) are never versioned.
-- Temporal Versioning should be enabled before storing any documents of a particular type.
-Enabling temporal versioning on existing documents is not supported, and will probably delete your data.
+- **IMPORTANT** Temporal Versioning should be enabled before storing any documents of a particular type.
+Enabling temporal versioning on existing documents is not currently supported, and will may delete your data.
+(This will be supported in a future release.)

 To make this easier from code, you can use the following extension methods after you create your database: